sys-bio/tellurium/README.md

 If you use Tellurium in your research, we would appreciate following citations in any works you publish:

-Medley et al. (2018) ["Tellurium notebooks—An environment for reproducible dynamical modeling in systems biology"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006220) PLoS Computational Biology 14(6) e1006220.
+Medley et al. (2018). ["Tellurium notebooks—An environment for reproducible dynamical modeling in systems biology."](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006220) *PLoS Computational Biology*, 14(6), e1006220.

-Choi et al. (2018) ["Tellurium: An extensible python-based modeling environment for systems and synthetic biology"](https://www.sciencedirect.com/science/article/pii/S0303264718301254) Biosystems 171 74-79.
+Choi et al. (2018). ["Tellurium: An extensible python-based modeling environment for systems and synthetic biology."](https://www.sciencedirect.com/science/article/pii/S0303264718301254) *Biosystems*, 171, 74-79.

 ## Contact Us